codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

   * [Istio: Configure cluster routing service](#cluster-routing-service)
   * [NGINX Enterprise ingress controller: Patch certificate secret](#patch-certificate-secret)

 That's it!
 You have successfully completed installing a Hybrid GitOps Runtime with Helm.
-See the Runtime in the [Runtimes]({{site.baseurl}}/docs/installation/gitops/monitor-manage-runtimes/#gitops-runtime-views) page.
+View the Runtime in the [Runtimes]({{site.baseurl}}/docs/installation/gitops/monitor-manage-runtimes/#gitops-runtime-views) page.

 You can now add [external clusters to the Runtime]({{site.baseurl}}/docs/installation/gitops/managed-cluster/), and [create and deploy GitOps applications]({{site.baseurl}}/docs/deployments/gitops/create-application/).